Freight Gateway Inter-connectivity

 A major new peripheral national highway (the Aberdeen Western Peripheral Route) is also currently being constructed around the north, west, and south of Aberdeen city.
 It is due to be completed in 2018.

 These two major developments will dramatically affect freight and general traffic flows around the Aberdeen city region.
 These flow changes and their impact on mobility issues in the region need analysis and management.

-Updated mapping of preferred HGV and freight routes will be undertaken and literature produced incorporating the links to the region’s airport, harbours, TEN-T road network, urban gateways, distribution hubs rail freight terminals, and industrial areas and other relevant locations.
+Updated mapping of preferred HGV and freight routes will be undertaken and literature produced incorporating the links to the region’s airport, harbours, TEN-T road network, urban gateways, distribution hubs, rail freight terminals, industrial areas, and other relevant locations.